 Find out why this action is going into place and how it will impact you

-As a country we have been burning through resources quicker than we can replace them and the mass consumption is starting to catch up on us.
+As a country we have been burning through resources quicker than we can replace them and the mass consumption of fuel is starting to catch up to us.
 A huge change is required in the way that we run our vehicles on a day to day basis but will we be ready by 2040?

-It wasn’t too long ago when a hybrid car was only for environmentally aware and nowhere near to the regular persons run around.
+It wasn’t too long ago when a hybrid car was only for the environmentally conscious and nowhere near the ‘regular persons’ run around.
 Now in 2017 we have a wide range of hybrid and electric cars to choose from; the Toyota Yaris town car, the more luxurious Mercedes C-Class or even the supercar BMW i8.

 What will happen if this is a success?

-One of the leading causes of this movement is to reduce the massive health risk that comes with the poor air quality across the UK.
-In terms of the motor market, there should be a huge increase in the number of electric vans sold but this market is nowhere near as advanced as the electric cars available.
+One of the leading causes of this movement is to reduce the massive health risk due to the poor air quality across the UK.
+In terms of the motor market, there should be a huge increase in the number of electric vans sold but this market is nowhere near as advanced as the electric cars available today.

 What E-Vans are currently available?